tsinis/app/README.md

 This app runs on:

-- Android
 - iOS
 - macOS
+- Android (universal APK is provided in releases)
+- Web (with mocked response data due to CORS)
 - Linux (not tested)
 - Windows (not tested)
-- Web (with mocked response data due to CORS)

 ## Setup

+> [!WARNING]
+> Flutter SDK version 3.29.0 is needed for this app.

 1. Clone the repository: